 The book has many exercises and melodic illustrations.
 Modern Tonal Harmony is the best method for all musicians that want to find simple and innovative techniques to develop their creativity in modern harmony.

 ** You can download the entire Modern Tonal Harmony method in PDF format for easy printing and viewing on your computer, ipad, tablet or smartphone in minutes.
-Whether you rather have the printed book, please contact us.**
+To get the paperback visit: www.amazon.com**

 THE CHORD: Chord Structure; Classification of Chords into Qualities; The Sixth Chord.

 TONALITY: The Seven Chords of Tonality; Chord Alterations.